 Teachers at Adlington Primary School plan their PSHE lessons so that they meet the needs of their children.
 Children’s individual needs are supported where necessary.
 Greater depth children are challenged to ensure that they are being given opportunities to enrich their learning further.

 We recognise that some areas of PSHE involve specialist knowledge and not all teachers are specialists in this area.
-We follow and adapt the Jigsaw scheme of work and this enables clear coverage of the PSHE curriculum, whilst also providing support and CPD for less confident teachers to deliver lessons.
+We follow and adapt guidance from the PSHE Association and the 'Jigsaw' scheme and this enables clear coverage of the PSHE curriculum, whilst also providing support and CPD for less confident teachers to deliver lessons.

-We endeavour to raise the profile of PSHE in school by ensuring that we hold the weekly celebrations which Jigsaw provide, holding special assemblies to launch each new unit and by providing opportunities throughout the year for all our children to support them physically, socially and mentally.
+We endeavour to raise the profile of PSHE in school by ensuring that we hold the weekly celebrations, holding special assemblies to launch each new unit and by providing opportunities throughout the year for all our children to support them physically, socially and mentally.
 We hold a special Friendship Week each year, this is vital in ensuring that our whole school community is involved in promoting the importance of physical, social and mental health education.